igornunes7/igornunes7/README.md

 </a>

 <br></br>
 Hi!
-My name is Igor Nunes, I'm 22 years old and I'm a Junior Front-End/Back-end Developer.
+My name is Igor Nunes, I'm 22 years old and I'm a Front-End/Back-end Developer.
 <br></br>